oscarmromero/oscarmromero/README.md

 ### Hi there 👋

+I am a engineer who is passionate about learning, creating, and repairing.
+I am facisnate about open-source software and my passion is melding of software and hardware.
+My professional career was in the bio-pharma industry.
+After taking a hard look at myself, where I want be and want make me excited, I decided to take sometime off to build the necessary skills to become an indispensable software engineer.

+I am currently working through [Launch School](https://www.google.com "Launch School Homepage").
+Currently getting my feet with Ruby!

 <!--
 **oscarmromero/oscarmromero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.